AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-cj-market-data.md

 1. After  you have downloaded the file, you can [upload the file](../connecting-data/using-file-uploader.md) to your [!DNL Commerce Intelligence] Data Warehouse.

    This creates a table in your [!DNL Commerce Intelligence] Data Warehouse that you can continue to upload fresh data into periodically.
-When uploading the file, be sure to follow the formatting requirements listed in [Using the File Uploader](../connecting-data/using-file-uploader.md).
+When uploading the file, follow the formatting requirements listed in [Using the File Uploader](../connecting-data/using-file-uploader.md).